zyang01/zyang01.github.io/_posts/2024-10-28-on-my-salvation.md

 ---
 title: On My Salvation
 date: 2024-10-28 09:48:49 +0000
-categories: [LIFE]
-tags: [nsfw]     # TAG names should always be lowercase
+tags: [nsfw,christbro,salvation]     # TAG names should always be lowercase
-image: /a61f8b130ac9245222f3c0e018fc38f3.jpeg
 ---

 Not too bothered to setup a WordPress site.
 Just gonna share some thoughts that may appear somewhat schizophrenic here.
 Not interested in convincing anyone, but happy to engage in respectful discussions.